 Reading opens our minds, stirs our imagination, and introduces us to different ideas and perspectives.
 The number one habit of billionaires is reading and Bill Gates reads around 50 books per year.
 Unfortunately, this isn’t the case for most readers with an average of only 12 books per year.
 But where does it all start?
-And more importantly, how can we get children to read with dyslexia.
+It often starts from childhood, when it is difficult for some children to read with dyslexia.
 Find out how to to overcome your children’s’ struggling.

 At What Age Should Children Learn to Read?

 Most children learn to read by first or second grade (6-7 years old) while some are ready to start even before the age of 4 or even 3.
 This doesn’t necessarily mean the child may stay ahead once school starts.
 Other students will catch up during the second or third grade.
 Pushing your child to read before they are ready can get in the way of your child’s interest in learning.
 Instead, fill your home with books and texts, read stories to them and show them how much you enjoy reading to encourage them to want to start reading themselves.
 Children who enjoy learning are more likely to do well in school.